Xetibo/ReSet-Doc/sections/result/plugins/monitor.typ

 This variant includes four incremental steps.
 The first step is calculating the resolution or transform difference of the changed monitor, as well as the right side of the rightmost monitor.
-Step two handles the movement of all monitors that exist on the right or on the bottom of the changed monitor.
+Step two handles the movement of all monitors that exist on the right or the bottom of the changed monitor.
 Step three handles the checking for overlaps among all monitors.
-This is one by looping over all monitors and checking each monitors against the other.
+This is done by looping over all monitors and checking each monitor against the other.

 In @complex-rearrangement-function, step three is visualized.